Slip & Fall Lawyers in Boston

-Our Massachusetts premises liability attorneys know there are many potential defects on walking surfaces that may cause a slip-and-fall injury.
+Our Boston slip and fall attorneys know there are many potential defects on walking surfaces that may cause an injury.
 However, not every slip-and-fall injury is compensable.
 It’s critical in these cases to ascertain some key facts right from the beginning, such as:

 Each element will play an essential role in whether a slip-and-fall injury claim is worth pursuing.
-Our dedicated Boston slip-and-fall accident lawyers are prepared to answer your questions, provide you with a carefully considered legal analysis of your case and help you determine the best way to proceed.
+Our dedicated premises liability lawyers in Massachusetts are prepared to answer your questions, provide you with a carefully considered legal analysis of your case and help you determine the best way to proceed.

 We know slip-and-fall accidents can happen virtually anywhere a slippery substance has the opportunity to make contact with a walking surface.
 Some of the more common sites include: